jeffseo/EOSC114/Module-4/README.md

       Additionally, a relationship between the intensity and abundance of precipitation and landslide type has been observed.
 Heavy and prolonged rainfall can increase groundwater levels as a result of deep infiltration of abundant water.
 An elevated groundwater table tends to trigger more deep-seated and slower moving landslides such as slumps versus shallower, more fluid, and faster moving (and more dangerous) flows.
   7. **Outline the different factors, both natural and human, that contributed to the Vaiont landslide disaster.**
+    1. Human factors that contributed to the Vaiot landslide include:
+      1. Not enough thorough geological investigations of all section of slopes during construction
+    2. Natural factors that contributed to the landslide include:
+      1. Water content
   8. **Differentiate the mechanism by which liquefaction landslides develop in loose sands and sensitive clays.**
   9. **Explain why British Columbia has the highest frequency of landslides in Canada and what the future holds as the population expands into mountainous regions.**
   10. **List the different human activities that contribute to increased landslide hazards.**